iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 | {"jsonrpc":"2.0","error":{"code":-32603,"message":"internal error"},"id":"1"} | There is a bug in EPS or your configuration is incorrect. | Check the settings yml, try another EPS version. |

 This list is propably not complete.
 Especially internal errors will have many possible causes.
 In case you get some internal errors, please check twice if your settings are correct, the EPS is running in level trace and have a look on log messages.

+We will update the list of possible errors as they come around.

 ### 3.2 Destinations and methods